Filco306/img-to-chars/README.md

 # img-to-chars
 Convert an img to a character image!

-An example can be found in the `imgs`, where [this image](https://book-of-mario.fandom.com/wiki/Darkness?file=Darkness.png) was converted to text.
+An example can be found in the `output` folder, where [this image](https://book-of-mario.fandom.com/wiki/Darkness?file=Darkness.png) was converted to text.

 ## Install